William George Murray: The Willaberta Jack arrest

-Soon after the Board of Inquiry was finished, Murray was again out arresting Aboriginals.
-In February 1929, he was ordered to track down an Aboriginal man named Willaberta Jack who had shot dead a white man named Harry Henty.
+Soon after the Board of Inquiry was finished, Murray was again out arresting Aboriginal people.
+In February 1929, he was ordered to track down an Aboriginal man named Willaberta Jack, who had shot dead a white man named Harry Henty.
 By late June, Murray had arrested Willaberta Jack and returned with him to Alice Springs.
 While Willaberta Jack was jailed there, Murray gave him a severe beating for which Murray was later fined £5.
 Murray later escorted Jack to Darwin for trial where he was acquitted of murdering Henty.
-Willaberta Jack however died in police custody not long after his acquittal.
+However, Willaberta Jack died in police custody not long after his acquittal.

+David Tranter's 2007 short film Willaberta Jack tells the story of his great-uncle, and Warwick Thornton's acclaimed 2017 featre film, Sweet Country, built on this story.

 Arltunga

 Around 1931, Murray was transferred to Arltunga about 100 km east of Alice Springs.
 Here he was also appointed as a gold warden in charge of the goldfields in the area.
 He took prospecting leases out for himself and also demanded Aboriginal people bring him samples of gold in return for the government rations that he was supposed to hand out to them.
 There is also a suggestion that Murray participated in another massacre or mass poisoning of Aboriginal Australians at the nearby Sandover River while he was posted at Arltunga.

-In 1933, he was interviewed at Arltunga by the famous novelist Ernestine Hill where he again boasted of the various ways he had killed numerous Aboriginals.
+In 1933, he was interviewed at Arltunga by the famous novelist Ernestine Hill where he again boasted of the various ways he had killed numerous Aboriginal people.
 Hill glorified Murray's actions in a resultant newspaper article regarding the interview.

-In 1936 he was given a further title of health inspector in the Arltunga area.
+In 1936, he was given a further title of health inspector in the Arltunga area.
 However, in 1937 he was investigated for the alleged illegal selling of government property.
 Murray faced a heated court hearing where the charges against him were eventually dismissed.
 He was soon transferred away from Arltunga.